irondoge/lamafap/README.md

 ### Get started

-Get yout tumblr application key: https://www.tumblr.com/oauth/apps.
-Then fill the first fields with your key and your default paths in the lamafap.py file.
+Just check the first lines of the lamafap.py file with your paths for your download directory and cache file.

 ### Execution
 * on linux